Circumcision: Judaism

-In Genesis 17:10-12 God specifies that even slaves must be circumcised.
-But Rabbinic judaism condemns forced conversion so the Gentiles are only required to get circumcised if they show genuine interest in joining the Jewish nation.
-If an improper circumcision has already been performed it is required that a drop of blood be drawn as a symbolic circumcision.
-Though there are certain exceptions for those with poor health.
+In Genesis 17:12-13, God also specifies that slaves must be circumcised, but Rabbinic Judaism condemns forced conversion, so gentiles are only required to be circumcised if they show genuine interest in joining the Jewish nation.
+If an improper circumcision has already been performed, it is required that a drop of blood be drawn as a symbolic circumcision.
+There are certain exceptions for those with poor health.
 The Reform and Reconstructionist movements generally do not require a circumcision as part of the conversion process.

 According to traditional Jewish law, in the absence of an adult free Jewish male expert, a woman, a slave, or a child who has the required skills is also authorized to perform the circumcision, provided that they are Jewish.
 However, most streams of non-Orthodox Judaism allow female mohels, called mohalot (מוֹהֲלוֹת, the plural of מוֹהֶלֶת mohelet, feminine of mohel), without restriction.
 In 1984 Deborah Cohen became the first certified Reform mohelet; she was certified by the Berit Mila program of Reform Judaism.
 All major rabbinical organizations recommend that male infants should be circumcised.
 The issue of converts remains controversial in Reform and Reconstructionist Judaism.

-Alternative practice

-Brit shalom (Hebrew: ברית שלום; "Covenant of Peace"), also called alternative brit to the practice of brit milah, is the naming ceremony for Jews that does not involve circumcision.
+Brit shalom (Hebrew: ברית שלום; "Covenant of Peace"), also called alternative brit to the practice of brit milah, is a naming ceremony for Jews that does not involve circumcision.
 The first known ceremony is said to have been celebrated around 1970 by Rabbi Sherwin Wine, the founder of the Society for Humanistic Judaism.

-An increasing number of Jews in the United States have chosen not to circumcise their sons.
+Although increasingly many U.S. Jews have chosen not to circumcise their sons, a study by The Jewish Journal in the Greater Los Angeles area found brit shalom to be extremely rare.

 Islam

+Khitan in the Dutch East Indies (present-day Indonesia), colonial era.